Abington Eye Care in Weymouth provides treatment, consultation, and referrals for these common vision correction surgeries and procedures.

 Low vision therapy typically includes an evaluation of the patient’s visual abilities, prescription of low vision devices and training in their use.
 The goal is to maximize the use of the patient’s available vision for reading, writing, hobbies and work-related tasks such as working at a computer.

-Abington Eye Care has the experience and equipment necessary to provide treatment, consultation and referrals for the vision correction procedures and surgeries detailed above at our office in Abington.
-Schedule an appointment with Gail S. Marchetto, OD, and we will be in touch with you shortly.
+Abington Eye Care has the experience and equipment necessary to provide treatment, consultation and referrals for the vision correction procedures and surgeries detailed above at our office in Weymouth.
+Schedule an appointment us today.